idontknoweider/cognionics-lsl-loop/README.md

 # EEG experiment set up with Cognionics data capture using Lab Streaming Layer and stimuli presentation with PsychoPy

+## This repo has been archived as of 17th of Feb 2021
+Feel free to fork it and you can still contact me, but right now I am not working in this project anymore.

 ## Table of contents

 - Introduction